BackofenLab/RNAProt/README.md

 #### Test example with genomic regions as input

 To create datasets based on genomic or transcript regions, we first need to download two additional files.
 Specifically, we need a GTF file (containing genomic annotations), as well as a .2bit file (containing the genomic sequences).
 Note that we used Ensembl GTF files to test RNAProt, and therefore recommend using these.
-You can find them [here](http://www.ensembl.org/info/data/ftp/index.html) for all major model organisms.
+You can find them [here](http://www.ensembl.org/info/data/ftp/index.html) for many major model organisms.
 The .2bit genome file we will download from [UCSC](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips).
 For this example, we choose the human genome + annotations (hg38 assembly):

 ```
 wget https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.2bit
 wget http://ftp.ensembl.org/pub/release-103/gtf/homo_sapiens/Homo_sapiens.GRCh38.103.gtf.gz
 ```

-Next we download some genomic RBP binding sites from [ENCODE](https://www.encodeproject.org/).
+Next we download some genomic RBP binding regions identified by eCLIP from [ENCODE](https://www.encodeproject.org/).
 The ENCODE website contains a huge collection of eCLIP datasets for various RBPs.
 For this example, we again download PUM2 binding sites, choosing the IDR peaks identified by ENCODE's CLIPper pipeline (PUM2 K562 eCLIP dataset ID: ENCFF880MWQ, PUM2 K562 IDR peaks ID: ENCFF880MWQ).
 We unzip it and change the format to 6-column BED which RNAProt likes best:

 ```
 wget https://www.encodeproject.org/files/ENCFF880MWQ/@@download/ENCFF880MWQ.bed.gz
 gunzip -c ENCFF880MWQ.bed.gz | awk '{print $1"\t"$2"\t"$3"\t"$4"\t"$7"\t"$6}' > PUM2_K562_IDR_peaks.bed
 ```

-Note that we move the log2 fold change from column 7 (original file) to column 5, which is used by RNAProt to filter and select sites in case of overlaps.
+Note that we move the log2 fold change value from column 7 (original file) to column 5, which is used by RNAProt to filter and select sites in case of overlaps.
 By default, `rnaprot gt` removes overlapping sites by selecting only the highest-scoring site from a set of overlapping sites.
 To disable this, set `--allow-overlaps`.
 Also, all sites will be kept if there are no column 5 scores given (or all the same).

 Next we create a training dataset, by supplying the downloaded GTF and .2bit file: